bedrocksystems/BRiCk/doc/sphinx/pointers.rst

     //...
   }

-More generally, a pointer is associated with the "object" to which it points, and pointer arithmetic is only allowed to produce pointers to different objects in limited circumstances.
+More generally, a pointer identifies the "object" to which it points, and pointer arithmetic is only allowed to produce pointers to unrelated objects in limited circumstances.

 Objects in the C++ standard
 ================================================

-Unlike in traditional object oriented programming jargon, the C++ standard uses the word "object" to mean an instance of some type (not necessarily a class type).
-This is similar to the way that the C standard uses the term object.
+Unlike in traditional object-oriented programming jargon, in the C++ and C standards the word "object" means an instance of some type (not necessarily a class type).
 Objects include variables and what is created by :cpp:`new` expressions.
 These and other cases are introduced by `[intro.object] <https://eel.is/c++draft/intro.object>`_.